-The Board has concluded that 10 of the 12 nominees for election as directors as outlined in Board of Directors on pages 7 through 13 of this Circular are independent in accordance with the definition of independence set out in Section 1.4 of Multilateral Instrument 52-110 - Audit Committees.
-Each of Messrs.
-Marshall and Crothers are not considered independent by reason of direct or indirect material relationship with Fortis.
-Mr. Marshall is the President and CEO of Fortis.
-Prior to his election to the Board and within the last three years, Mr. Crothers was an executive officer, Vice Chair of Caribbean Utilities Company, Ltd., a subsidiary of Fortis.
+The Board has concluded that 10 of the 11 nominees for election as directors as outlined in Board of Directors on pages 7 through 12 of this Circular are independent in accordance with the definition of independence set out in Section 1.4 of Multilateral Instrument 52-110 - Audit Committees.
+Mr. Marshall is not considered independent because he is the President and CEO of Fortis.
+Prior to his election to the Board, Mr. Crothers was an executive officer and Vice Chair of Caribbean Utilities Company, Ltd., a subsidiary of Fortis.
 He relinquished his executive officer position with the subsidiary on 30 August 2007.
+As more than three years have elapsed since Mr. Crothers terminated his officer position with the subsidiary, Caribbean Utilities Company Ltd., the Board has determined that Mr. Crothers has no material relationship with Fortis and considers him to be independent.